STD testing: What's right for you?

 At-home STI testing

-At-home test kits for certain STIs, such as HIV, chlamydia and gonorrhea, have been gaining acceptance and popularity.
-For home STI testing, you collect a urine sample or an oral or genital swab and then send it to a lab for analysis.
+At-home test kits for certain STIs, such as HIV, chlamydia and gonorrhea, have become more common and popular.
+For home STI testing, you collect a urine sample or an oral or genital swab and then send it to a lab.

-Some tests require more than one sample.
-The benefit of home testing is that you're able to collect the sample in the privacy of your home without the need for a pelvic exam or office visit.
+Some tests need more than one sample.
+The benefit of home testing is that you can collect the sample in the privacy of your home without the need for a pelvic exam or office visit.

 However, tests done on samples you collect yourself may not always be accurate.
 If you test positive for an STI on a home test, contact your health care provider or a public health clinic to confirm the test results.
 If your home test results are negative but you have symptoms, contact your provider or a public health clinic to confirm the results.

 Positive test results

-If you test positive for an STI, the next step is to consider further testing and then get treatment as recommended by your doctor.
+If you test positive for an STI, consider additional testing.
+Then get treatment from your health care provider if needed.
 In addition, inform your sex partners.
-Your partners need to be evaluated and treated, because you can pass some infections back and forth.
+Your partners need to be tested and treated, because you can pass some infections back and forth.

 Expect to feel many emotions.
 You may feel ashamed, angry or afraid.
 It may help to remind yourself that you've done the right thing by getting tested so that you can inform your partners and get treated.
 Talk with your health care provider about your concerns.